datagrok/ergonomic-keyboard/README.md

 - **No Bling.**
 RGB LEDs, LCD displays, and other toys are fun, but I will discard it in favor of longer battery life.
-The Mitosis presents an interesting compromise: the wireless keyboards with no special effects have low power requirements, but the receiver module that sits on the desk is powered by the USB port, so it contains the status LEDs, and could have other toys added to it.
+The [Mitosis][] presents an interesting compromise: the wireless keyboards with no special effects have low power requirements, but the receiver module that sits on the desk is powered by the USB port, so it contains the status LEDs, and could have other toys added to it.
 One might still want a receiver with a bling-less mode for use with a battery-powered laptop.
 Also, I intend to train myself to touch-type this keyboard, so I need no backlight.

 # Other work / inspiration

-**[Ergodox](https://www.ergodox.io/).** I built an original ErgoDox, which for a very long time was the only keyboard to meet many of my requirements.
+**[Ergodox](https://www.ergodox.io/).** I built an original ErgoDox, which for a long time was the only keyboard to meet many of my requirements.
 But I found that it was not as comfortable as I had hoped:

 - The thumb-keys could be positioned more comfortably if they were angled differently than the rest of the board.